CoderDevus/Lunaris-Executor/README.md

 Alternatives like JJSploit and Kiwi X can perform the same functions and sometimes even add newer ones.
 You can also try them out if you wish to experiment with different apps.

-Requirements for Running AstroExecutor Ensure that the requirements mentioned below are met before you proceed to download and install this app for your PC.
+Requirements for Running Lunaris Executor Ensure that the requirements mentioned below are met before you proceed to download and install this app for your PC.

  Disable your anti-virus before launching it.
 This tool will run custom code into the game which allows a player to get unique abilities.
 So sometimes it can be flagged as a threat by your anti-virus software.
 Ensure that you have Microsoft Visual C++ Redistributable and Microsoft .NET Framework installed.